ricogendron/phase-diversity/README.md

 6) `phase_flag` : either a scalar bool (True/False) or a list or array of bool, with a length equal to the number of searched modal coefficients (`len(mysetup.phase)`).
 Allows to search for the modal coefficients of the phase.

 7) `illum_flag` : either a scalar bool (True/False) or a list or array of bool, with a length equal to the number of Zernike coefficients that define the pupil illumination (`len(mysetup.illum)`).
-The first coefficient of the array (the piston mode, meaning a constant illumination) must be False.
+The first coefficient of the array (the piston mode, meaning a constant illumination) should be `False` in order to avoid duplication of DoF with `amplitude_flag` in § 4 (however the program will automatically do it anyway).

 8) `objsize_flag` : scalar bool.
 Attempt to fit (or not) the size of the object.